 Gaining the right amount of weight is important for fetal development and health.
 Gaining either too much weight, or not enough, is associated with increased risk to both mother and baby, and unfortunately, most moms-to-be are falling into one of these categories.
-According to a recent study by the Center for Disease Control and Prevention (CDC), 47% of women gain more than the recommended amount of weight, while 21% do not gain enough.
-That means only one-third of women are getting it right!
+According to a study by the Center for Disease Control and Prevention (CDC), 47% of people gain more than the recommended amount of weight during pregnancy, while 21% do not gain enough.
+That means only one-third of pregnant people are getting it right.
 While factors like genetics certainly play a role, so do factors that you have more control over—including exercise and proper nutrition.
 Read on to learn more about the specific guidelines and some tips to help you stay within them.

 Healthy Weight Gain Guidelines